CredoLab's largest market: Indonesia

 CredoLab's Chief Data Scientist on How Banks and Consumer Lenders Can Leverage Data Analytics for Business and Social Impact

-Fintech adoption is on the rise in several developing countries across the world, spurred by the growing adoption of digitization, artificial intelligence (AI), and big data analytics.
+Financial technology or fintech adoption is on the rise in several developing countries across the world, spurred by the growing adoption of digitization, artificial intelligence (AI), and big data analytics.
 While traditional banks and financial institutions have struggled to close the gap in financial inclusion for decades, Fintech startups are bringing more unbanked customers into the credit fold for the very first time, enabling speedy credit approvals and easier financial transactions.
 Indonesia is one such growing hot spot for the fintech industry in East Asia.
 Today, Indonesia is the world’s 16th largest economy, and is projected to become the seventh largest by 2030.
 There are more than 50 million micro, small, and medium-sized enterprises (MSMEs) in Indonesia but 70% of them lack access to bank financing.
 Propelled by a huge need gap and other factors including the growing number of skilled workers, increasing internet penetration, rise of digital initiatives by state-owned banks, the fintech market is expected to soar in this Southeast Asian country.
 According to the Indonesian consultancy firm Cekindo, there were over 150 fintech firms launched in Indonesia as of late 2018, a 78% increase since 2015.

 The FinancialServices Authority (OJK)’s role in overseeing the Indonesian fintech market